 A cornerstone of our sustainability curriculum is our commitment to providing home cooked snacks and meals, prepared with organic and local food.
-Our own Chef Chris prepares a nutritious meal and two nourishing snacks each day.
-Chef Chris draws inspiration for the menu through many sources.
-From Nourishing Traditions by Sally Fallon to Veganomicon by Isa Chandra Moskowitz, Chef Chris’ cooking style is eclectic yet traditional.
+Our own chef prepares a nutritious meal and two nourishing snacks each day.
+The chef draws inspiration for the menu through many sources.
+From Nourishing Traditions by Sally Fallon to Veganomicon by Isa Chandra Moskowitz, the chef’s cooking style is eclectic yet traditional.
 It is not uncommon for him to make his own stock from scratch and then use them as a base in a soup, for rice, or to roast veggies.
-Chef Chris has developed a menu that incorporates seasonal foods.
+The chef has developed a menu that incorporates seasonal foods.
 We also eat what we grow in our garden – it gets bigger every year!
 Children graze on broccoli, often eating it right off the stalk like an ice cream cone!
 Spring and fall bring many salads to our lunch table, and the children become more and more adventurous with every meal.

 We connect children to the food they eat and include them in the planning and preparation of meals.
 We have a ritual of cutting and sharing fruit as part of our at our noontime meal.

 We prepare and serve all our snacks and meals on site using minimally processed and packaged foods.
 We buy in bulk when we can.
 We food shop locally and buy organic.

 When children clean up, they scrape their wasted food into a compost bowl.
 All the children eat family style, where we share food around the table, wait our turn, help younger children take their serving, and become aware when the last bit of a dish is served.
 Our meals nourish our bodies and our spirits through the conviviality of sharing a meal together.